 INSS 641 LEADERSHIP OF THE IT FUNCTION (3.00): Focuses on the role of the chief information officer.
 Today's CIO proactively assesses and balances the organization's technological and business environment in a partnership with the CEO.
-Topics include structure of the IT function, planning and measuring IT-business alignment, enterprise architecture, systems integration, applications portfolio, project planning and management, systems development and implementation, change management, insourcing, outsourcing, vendor management, operations and control management, IT human resource management and legal and ethical issues.
+Topics include structure of the IT function, planning and measuring IT business alignment, enterprise architecture, systems integration, applications portfolio, project planning and management, systems development and implementation, change management, insourcing, outsourcing, vendor management, operations and control management, IT human resource management and legal and ethical issues.
 Various facets of the CIO's role are explored through published case studies of real organizations.
-Background readings are assigned as preparatory work for class-based case discussions. prerequisite: INSS 640 or INSS 605
+Background readings are assigned as preparatory work for class based case discussions. prerequisite: INSS 640 or INSS 605

-INSS 650 NETWORKING AND TELECOMMUNICAT (3.00): Provides a solid understanding of fundamentals as well as state-of-the-art networks and telecommunications used in business.
-Topics include communications layers and architectures, physical and data link layer, network and transport layer, local area networks (LANs), local intranets, wireless LANs, backbone networks, virtual LANs, collapsed backbones, telephone service, voice-over IP, wide area networks, packet-switching concepts, frame relay, ATM, VPN, Internet infrastructure (NAPs, MAEs and backbone), network management and infrastructure security.
+INSS 650 NETWORKING AND TELECOMMUNICAT (3.00): Provides a solid understanding of fundamentals as well as state of the art networks and telecommunications used in business.
+Topics include communications layers and architectures, physical and data link layer, network and transport layer, local area networks (LANs), local intranets, wireless LANs, backbone networks, virtual LANs, collapsed backbones, telephone service, voice over IP, wide area networks, packet switching concepts, frame relay, ATM, VPN, Internet infrastructure (NAPs, MAEs and backbone), network management and infrastructure security.
 This course focuses on the TCP/IP architecture, but the OSI model is presented and discussed.
 It also covers Microsoft Windows networking TCP/IP concepts, including architecture, fixed and dynamic IP addresses, subnet mask calculation, NetBIOS Resolution, IP routing and resolution, and DHCP and DNS services. prerequisites: INSS 605 or INSS 640.

 INSS 651 DATABASE MANAGEMENT SYS (3.00): Examines the theories and concepts employed in database management systems (DBMS) and the efficiencies and economics of such systems.
 The course specifically addresses steps in the database cycle, including normalization, database design, implementation and developing queries using SQL.
 The functions of various types of DBMS are described, including their purpose, advantages, disadvantages and applications in business.
-Data administration, data requirements for ERP systems and data security issues are also covered. prerequisite: INSS 640 or INSS 605

-INSS 671 SYSTEMS ANALYSIS & DESIGN (3.00): Introduces students to key principles and techniques used to develop or modify information systems to support business undertakings.
-The emphasis is on the determination and modeling of the requirements of information systems and software.
+Data administration, data requirements for ERP systems and data security issues are also covered. prerequisite: INSS 640 or INSS 605 emphasis is on the determination and modeling of the requirements of information systems and software.
 Topics include business process re-engineering and the modeling of business processes; data modeling; data gathering and requirements specification; interface design; and the development of systems prototypes, including electronic forms and reports.
 Students will gain experience with leading industry development tools such as those from Oracle and Peoplesoft. prerequisites: computer literacy and word processing, spreadsheet and database competencies